jsaulou/vscode-tasks-context/README.md

 * `tasks-context.showAddFileToActiveTaskInExplorerContext`: Whether to show 'Add file to active task' command in explorer context menu
 * `tasks-context.hideCompletedTasks`: Whether to hide completed tasks in the tasks list

-And of cours, special thanks to [@MrDoomy](https://github.com/MrDoomy) for creating the logo!
+And of course, special thanks to [@MrDoomy](https://github.com/MrDoomy) for creating the logo!

 **Enjoy!**